csci-185/spring2024/pages/_assignments/tutorial03.md

         border: solid 1px #000;
     }
 </style>

+If you haven't already, please configure git and GitHub using [these instructions](../activities/github-activity).

 In this tutorial, you are going to make a homepage to showcase the work you have done in this class.
 You will create your homepage at the root of your `csci185` directory (the folder where you made your git repository).
 Please complete the following steps: